 We want to pack version 1.0 of the go inject library, so the version variable is "1.0".
-In the source() method, we declare how to obtain the source code of the library, in this case just by cloning the github repository and making a checkout of the v1.0-rc1 tag.
+In the source() method, we declare how to obtain the source code of the library, in this case just by downloading v1.0-rc1 tag.
 In the package() method, we are just copying all the sources to a folder named "src/github.com/codegangsta/inject".